mgumz/alock/README.md

 ALOCK
 =====

-'Alock' is a simple screen lock application, which locks the X server until the correct password is provided.
+Alock is a simple screen lock application, which locks the X server until the correct password is provided.
 If the authentication was successful, the X server is unlocked and the user can continue to work.
 When 'alock' is started it just waits for the first keypress.
 This first keypress is to indicate that the user now wants to type in the password.
 Such a behavior might seem to be